jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Rough edges

+- hide jump to vscode buttons when not in dev using check for import.meta.hot
 - responsive iframes shrink to keep interior resolution
 - keep sidebar active page in view
   - menu item should be expanded when linked to (currently not visible if parent folder was manually closed and then it was jumped to via a wikilink)